ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 in one place when they need to review the class material.

 The Zoom links, passcodes, and dates are extracted from Gmail using the Gmail API and then stored in Google Sheets by using a Google Sheets service account.
-The Google Sheets API was not used.
 The App Academy Open topics are scraped using Selenium webdriver, using fairly complex logic to log in, click on specific elements, scrape neighbor elements, and finally store the topics into dictionaries.

 # Motivation and greatest challenges